anitguru/hugo/content/en/blog/friend-of-medium-10x.md

 - **Explore More:** Visit our [Linktree](https://linktr.ee/welcomerain) for resources and social updates.

 - **Support Us:** As an Amazon Affiliate, we earn from qualifying purchases at no extra cost to you.
-Listen to an audiobook about earning money blogging for [FREE.](https://amzn.to/48zrcMI)
+Listen to an audiobook that inspired us--for [FREE.](https://amzn.to/48zrcMI)

 - **Stay Updated:** Subscribe to our [newsletter](http://eepurl.com/iGVUjI) for more curated _health_, _wealth_, and _relationships_ content.